d-mon-/typeOf/README.md

     typeOf(new(function $(){})).getType(); //return '$'
     typeOf(new(function _(){})).getType(); //return '_'

-    //#special cases: instance of Anonymous (it behaves like examples above) var myAnonymous = function(){};
+    //#special cases: instance of Anonymous (it behaves as the above examples) var myAnonymous = function(){};
     typeOf(new(function (){})).getType(); //return '#Anonymous'
     typeOf(new (myAnonymous)).in('#Anonymous') //true